4hg/learnxinyminutes-docs/j.html.markdown

    6%2
 3

 NB.
+Basic logical verbs

-There is no precedence other than grouping with () NB.
+NB.
+There is no precedence for verbs other than grouping with () NB.
 Sentences are evaluated from right to left.
    10 * 2 + 5
 70